Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Bayard on the "Ships starting with B" page.

 Other ships by this name: There was a Bayard (barque) as far back as the 1800's, owned by Fredrik Christian Olsen, the oldest of the 3 Olsen brothers.
 Built in Arendal in 1855, purchased in 1868, taken over by Petter Olsen in 1875 following the death of his brother F.C.
 Olsen.
 Petter Olsen also had another Bayard, also a barque, built in Kristiansand in 1843, purchased by him in 1861.
 He called it Lille Bayard (Little Bayard) or Gamle Bayard (Old Bayard) to distinguish it from the one he later took over upon his brother's death.
 The older vessel was wrecked in the ice near New Foundland on May 7-1885.
 Petter Olsen called the newer ship Store Bayard (Big Bayard).
 Transferred on Jan.
 1-1886 to his son, Fred.
 Olsen (his full name was Thomas Fredrik Olsen) along with the barque Skien, and these were his first ships.
 After Bayard (II) had been sold in 1890 Fred.
 Olsen gave the name to his very first steam ship, built at Nylands Værksted, Christiania in 1897.
 This D/S Bayard was sold in 1915, and had several different owners and names before she was wrecked at St. Combs Bay, Scotland on Dec.
-7-1959 as the Finnish Anna (see small print at the end of my page about Havbør) The 4th Bayard was a motor vessel of 2905 gt, delivered in 1916, sold to Buenos Aires in 1933 and renamed Argentino, ran aground off Paranagua in Apr.-1962.
+7-1959 as the Finnish Anna (see small print at the end of my page about Havbør).
+The 4th Bayard was a motor vessel of 2905 gt, delivered in 1916, sold to Buenos Aires in 1933 and renamed Argentino, ran aground off Paranagua in Apr.-1962.
 The 6th Bayard was built in 1951, sold to Hong Kong in 1972.
 The 7th was built in Florø in 1975, the company's first RO-RO ship (along with the sister ships Bohemund and Balduin [their 4th]), sold in 1987 to Lloyd Sardenga, Cagliari and renamed Isole Delle Stelle.
 Finally, Fred.
 Olsen's 8th Bayard, ex Olau Britannia (15 000 gt) was built at Bremerhaven in 1982, purchased in 1990, and was in the passenger route between Norway and Denmark, with a capacity for 2000 passengers and 500 cars.
 Sold on Dec.
 15-1990 to Color Line A/S, Oslo and renamed Christian IV.

 Norway had also had another Bayard, a barque built in 1864, owned by Chr.
 Nielsen, Larvik.
 This vessel ran aground at New Fortuna, South Georgia in 1911, and according to "Damp - Dampskipets æra i Vestfold" she's still standing at the location where she ran aground all those years ago.

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and misc. others for cross checking info. - ref My sources.
 The majority of the information on Helene Fischer Dale was received from Olive Roeckner, who herself served as radio operator on Norwegian ships (she in turn received the information from Berit Pittman, Canada).
-A book has been written about her experiences - see my text under Narvik.
+A book has been written about her experiences - see my page about Narvik.

 Be